g4eml/PicoTuner/README.md

 ## Programming or updating the Raspberry Pi Pico (quick method)

 This can be done either before or after the Pico has been fitted to the minitiouner, it makes no difference.
 Updating to a new firmware version is done the same way.

+The UF2 file (from Version 0.12 onwards) is compatible with both the Pico and the Pico 2.

 1. Locate the latest compiled firmware file 'PicoTuner_vxxx.uf2' which will be found here https://github.com/g4eml/PicoTuner/releases and save it to your desktop.